taku-n/taku-n.github.io/content/posts/vrchat.md

 Copy the avatar from its scene to "Sample Scene".
 Rename the avatar name.
 Delete its scene.
-Change its build mode into Android by "File -> Build Settings...".
 Select an avatar in Hierarchy to be converted by VRCQuestTools.
 Convert the avatar by VRCQuestTools by "VRCQuestTools -> Convert Avatar for Quest".
 Choose a directory to save a converted avatar. e.g. Assets/KRT/QuestAvatars/
 Press the button of "変換"
+Get its PhysBones matched between PC and Quest.
 Reduce its PhysBones.
 The maximum is 8.
-Delete its PC avatar.
+Test the avatar locally.
+Upload the avatar for PC.
+Change its build mode into Android by "File -> Build Settings...".
+Change its shader for transparency.
+Open "VRChat SDK -> Content Manager" and press "Copy ID" of the avatar you uploaded for PC.
+Paste it on "Inspector -> Blueprint ID (Optional)" of the Quest avatar.
+Press "Attach (Optional)".
 Upload it for Quest and Test.

 You can press the button saying "ASTC でテクスチャを圧縮" being showed by VRCQuestTools but ASTC needs a good CPU to build.